Apen/additional_scheduler/README.md

 I was in an interior version of 1.4 and all my tasks are broken, how can i do?

-> Run the dedicated migratio command : typo3/sysext/core/bin/typo3 additionalscheduler:fixupdateto14
+> Run the dedicated migration command : typo3/sysext/core/bin/typo3 additionalscheduler:fixupdateto14